Google Ads Maximize Conversions Daily Budget Spending Strategy: Why Your Budget Explodes And How to Fix It

 This usually means your Target CPA is set too low.

 If Google can’t find auctions that meet your price, it simply won’t bid.
+If your cost per conversion target is set too low, Google Ads will not enter auctions, resulting in no spend.

 Raise your tCPA or increase your budget to “loosen” the algorithm.